dell-asm/dell-dell_powerconnect/docs/portchannel_tag_untag_vlans.md

    }

-   A user can create an init.pp file based on the above sample files and call the "puppet device" command , for example:
+   A user can create an init.pp file based on the above sample files and call the "puppet device" command, for example:
    # puppet device

 #-------------------------------------------------------------------------------------------------------------------------